zestia/ember-validation/README.md

 ## Constraints

 The following constraints come with this addon.
 Creating a constraint is as simple as making a function that returns a string if the constraint has failed.
-Constraints can be asyncronous too.
+Constraints can be asynchronous too.

 - bigDecimal
   - `optional`